Handbook of the Graduate Program in

 C.3.
 Student Advisory Committee

 A student advisory committee will be chosen at the beginning of the second year of study to evaluate the student's progress in research, to provide a sounding board for problems encountered or progress made, and to examine the student during the proposal and dissertation defense seminars (see below).
 The members of this committee will be selected by the major professor and the student.
 The committee will consist of five members: three must be on the faculty of the Biochemistry and Molecular Biology Graduate Program, including the major professor who will act as chair, one must be a faculty member from another program (including adjunct faculty) within the University, and the fifth member can be either from within the Biochemistry and Molecular Biology Graduate Program or from another graduate program.
 Selection of each committee member will be based on the nature of the research to be carried out and on the student's interests.
 The composition of the student advisory committee is subject to final approval by the Biochemistry and Molecular Biology Graduate Program Director.
-A Committee Approval Form (click HERE to download) should be sent to the Health Sciences Center Graduate Programs Office.
+A Committee Approval Form (Download the form.) should be sent to the Health Sciences Center Graduate Programs Office.
 All of the student advisory committee members must be present for the proposal defense and the dissertation defense.
 One member may be absent for other meetings, but this should be avoided if possible.

 The format of the Advisory Committee Evaluation Form is similar to that of a progress report for a NIH grant.
 There is a brief introduction to the project followed by the specific aims.
 Under each aim, the completed experiments are listed, the conclusions drawn from those experiments are documented, and future plans are discussed.
 If nothing has been accomplished under an aim or if the aim is complete, this can be stated in a single sentence.